andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 - Need more data: Observe all seasons and weather conditions, as well as be able to isolate Covid-19 effects.

 # If I had more time...
+- Test different models
-- Look at different parks
+- Apply to different parks
-- More features (snow storms, holidays, etc.)
+- Add/engineer More features (snow storms, holidays, etc.)
+- Also predict # visitors, probability of lot being full, or waiting times.
 - Weather observed vs. forecasted?
-- Weather variability by location
-- Also predict # visitors, probability of lot being full, or waiting times.

 # Credits/Acknowledgments
 * Thanks to Hunter Berge and Connor McCormick at [Lot Spot](https://lotspot.co/) for sharing their data.
-* Thanks to the Galvanize instructional team (Frank, Kayla, Mike) and capstone group for feedback and support.
+* Thanks to the Galvanize team (Frank, Kayla, Mike, Travis) and capstone group for feedback and support.